 The Ming Dynasty tried their best to renovate the wall, regardless of the heavy investment in time and resources, but ironically, the leader of Oirat Mongols not only led his army to crack the defense of the wall, but also took the emperor Yingzong of the Ming Dynasty alive in 1449 CE.
 Interestingly, the Tang Dynasty was one of dynasties which never renovated the wall and turned out to be one of the most prosperous in Chinese history.

-The Great Wall is the symbol of the Chinese civilization.
-It is the fruit of the Chinese nation’s wisdom.
-Now, the Great Wall is the famous scenic spot attracting tens of thousands of tourists.
-There is a well-known Chinese saying on the wall, “He who has never been to the Great Wall is not a true man”.
-The Great Wall was selected on the list of the World Heritage in 1987.
+The Great Wall is the symbol of Chinese civilization.
+Today, the Great Wall is the famous scenic spot in Beijing attracting tens of thousands of tourists every year.
+There is a well-known Chinese saying on the wall, “He who has never been to the Great Wall is not a true man.”

 Admission Fee: 45RMB, or 85 (Badaling Great Wall plus cinema)

-How to Get to: Take coach bus in downtown for about 1 hour.
+How to Get there: Take coach bus in downtown for about 1 hour.
 The coach bus starts at east Qianmen Lou in the morning.
 (Round-way fare: 90RMB)

 1. If you travel alone, don’t believe the tour guide on coach bus.

-2. A bottle of water around Great Wall is more expensive so that you should buy water beforehand in downtown.
+2. A bottle of water around Great Wall is very expensive, buy water beforehand in downtown.